• Details

-Blachford Lodge Wilderness and Northern Lights Holiday Canada
+Blachford Lodge Northern Lights Adventure

 There are no roads to Blachford Lodge which is located 20 minutes by ski plane from the city of Yellowknife in Canada’s North West Territories.
 Often cited as one of the best places to view the Northern Lights for its clear skies, Yellowknife has a feeling of exclusivity and remoteness like no other place we know of.
 Visited by the Royal Duke and Duchess of Cambridge William and Kate during their honeymoon in 2011, Blachford Lodge has the perfect mix of wilderness and luxury.
 This three night trip next to the Great Slave Lake offers the chance to search for the Aurora and choose from a range of day and evening winter activities.
 Perfect for honeymooners, families and romantic getaways, please get in touch with us to customise your holiday.

-SUGGESTED ITINERARY
+ITINERARY

 Arrival to Yellowknife to pick up the charter ski-plane to Blachford Lodge.
 Settle into your room either in the main lodge itself or in one of the cosy rustic cabins dotted about on the site next to the frozen Great Slave Lake.